 BY BRITT BRANDON, CFNS, CPT

-delicious and highly nutritious coconut oil is a virtual panacea with a variety of borderline miraculous health benefits and uses. photo: alexandra gorn
+delicious and highly nutritious coconuts are a virtual panacea with a variety of borderline miraculous health benefits and uses. photo: alexandra gorn

 The History and Uses of Coconut Oil

 Coconut fossils dating back 55 million years have been discovered in parts of Australia and India, yet earlier fossils found in parts of the Americas lead some researchers to theorize that South America and southern North America may have been the coconut palm’s birthplace.
-The coconut’s ability to germinate even after the fruit has traveled the earth’s oceans for 100 days or over 3,000 miles has made it difficult to determine where the coconut originated.
-Regardless of the coconut’s birthplace, its importance in myriad cultures throughout time is evident in multiple written works dating back 1,500 years.
+Its ability to germinate even after the fruit has traveled the earth’s oceans for 100 days or over 3,000 miles has made it difficult to determine where the plant originated.
+Regardless of it’s birthplace, its importance in myriad cultures throughout time is evident in multiple written works dating back 1,500 years.

 Lauric acid is found in other natural sources, such as breastmilk.
 This twelve-carbon fatty acid is enzymatically digested, shuttled straight to the liver, and metabolized into a monoglyceride called monolaurin.
 During the digestive process, coconut oil’s beneficial lauric acid increases energy levels and stamina, and boosts “good” cholesterol (HDL) levels.
 In addition, lauric acid and monolaurin act as antibacterial, antifungal, antiviral, and antimicrobial agents that potentially safeguard against common illnesses and ailments of the viral, bacterial, fungal, and microbial sort.

 Different Types of Fatty Acids in Coconut Oil

 Fatty acid chains of different lengths affect the body differently.
 Fats are classified in two ways:

 1. By the type of saturation